awenplaza/awenplaza/README.md

 - 👋 Hi, I’m @awenplaza
 - 👀 I’m interested in Frontend and Data Science
-- 🌱 I’m currently learning JavaScript and Python
+- 🌱 I’m currently learning ReactJS and JavaScript
 - 📫 How to reach me?
 Discord - awenplaza#2124 or here on Github